-But often we are asked by parents and caregivers how they can perhaps filter, lock down or just generally control or monitor their chid’s cellphone to do any of the following:
+We’re asked by parents and caregivers about how they can filter, lock down or just generally control or monitor their chid’s cellphone to

 - prevent the use of the camera

 - block calls or texts from certain people